bhisaac/5eFP/5eFP-SRD.md

 **_Dying._** When you reach MAX Wounds, you gain the dying condition.
 As long as you have the dying condition, you are unconscious and prone.
 Additionally, at the beginning of each of your turns, you spend your turn rolling a death save (see _Death Saves_ below).
 If an effect or feature ends the dying condition, remove all death save successes and failures.

 **_Stabalized._** The stabilized condition ends the dying condition.
 Stabilized PCs wake up at the end of the encounter or after receiving healing, whichever occurs first.
+If you receive any healing, you first stabilize before receiving the healing.

 **_MAX Wounds._** MAX Wounds describes the maximum number of wounds you can have.
 When you reach MAX Wounds for the first time, any additional wounds assigned beyond MAX Wounds are discarded.
 Whenever you have MAX Wounds, you gain the dying condition.